cnabio/cnab-spec/101-bundle-json.md

 This section describes the format and function of the `bundle.json` document.

+## bundle.json MUST be Canonical JSON

-The `bundle.json` file is a representation of bundle metadata.
-It MUST be represented as [Canonical JSON](http://wiki.laptop.org/go/Canonical_JSON).
-While Canonical JSON is parseable by any JSON parser, its serialized form is consistent.
-This is a necessity when comparing two textual representations of the same data (such as when hashing).
+The `bundle.json` file is a representation of the bundle definition.
+It MUST be formatted as [Canonical JSON](http://wiki.laptop.org/go/Canonical_JSON).

+Canonical JSON is parseable by any JSON parser and is consistent.
+Being _consistent_ means that if you convert two copies of the same data to Canonical JSON, the two JSON strings will always be exactly equal.
+This allows you to compare bundle definitions for equality without parsing them; you can use any string equality approach (such as hashing) to decide if two `bundle.json` files represent the same bundle definition.

 > JSON data in this document has been formatted for readability using line breaks and indentation.
 This is not Canonical JSON.
 These examples were generated using the UNIX command `canonjson SOURCE.json | jq .` Where appropriate, the Canonical JSON text will also be provided.
 Small snippets of JSON may be shown in the order in which the fields are described (for clarity) rather than in Canonical JSON order.

+## Schema Overview and Examples
 A `bundle.json` is broken down into the following categories of information:

-- The schema version of the bundle, as a string with a `v` prefix.
-This schema is to be referenced as `v1` or `v1.0.0-WD`
+- The schema version, as a string with a `v` prefix
-- The top-level package information (`name` and `version`)
-  - `name`: The bundle name, including namespacing.
-The namespace can have one or more elements separated by a dot (e.g. `acme.tunnels.wordpress`).
-The left most element of the namespace is the most general moving toward more specific elements on the right.
-  - `version`: Semantic version of the bundle
-  - `description`: Short description of the bundle
+- Identifying metadata (name and bundle version)
+- Informational metadata (description, keywords, license, maintainers)
 - Information on the invocation images, as an array
+- An OPTIONAL description of custom actions that this bundle implements
 - A map of images included with this bundle, as a `component name` to `image definition` map
-- A specification of which parameters MAY be overridden, and a reference to a validation schema
+- A map of parameters that MAY be overridden (name to schema and desired location)
-- A list of credentials (name and desired location) that the application needs
+- A map of credentials that the application needs (name to desired location)
-- An OPTIONAL description of custom actions that this bundle implements
-- A list of outputs (name, type and location) that the application produces
+- A map of outputs that the application produces (name to schema and location)
-- A set of schema definitions used to validate user input
+- A map of schema definitions used to validate user input (name to schema definition)

-The `bundle.json` is located at `/cnab/bundle.json` in the invocation image's runtime filesystem.

-The `bundle.json` is also known as a _thin bundle_.
-Bundles come in two formats: thick and thin.
+### Thin vs Thick Bundles

+A bundle file can by _thin_ or _thick_, depending on how it describes its invocation and executable images.
+A thin bundle references where to find the images, but does not include them.
+A thick bundle includes the actual bits for the images.
 Read more about thick and thin bundles in the [bundle formats section](104-bundle-formats.md).

-For the rest of the documentation, by default we'll be referring to bundles using the "thin" type, but when "thick" bundles become relevant we'll make note that it's a "thick" bundle type.
+For the rest of the documentation, we'll be referring to bundles using the thin type by default, but when thick bundles become relevant we'll make note that we're talking about a thick bundle.

+#### Thin Bundle Example

-The following is an example of a `bundle.json` for a bundled distributed as a _thin_ bundle:
+The following is an example of a `bundle.json` for a bundled distributed as a thin bundle:

 ```json
 {